eclipse/steady/CONTRIBUTING.md

 ### How to contribute - the Process

 1. Make sure the change would be welcome (e.g. a bugfix or a useful feature); best do so by proposing it in a GitHub issue
-2. Create a branch forking the the open-source vulnerability management tool repository and do your change
+2. Create a branch forking the the open-source vulnerability assessment tool repository and do your change
 3. Commit and push your changes on that branch
     -   When you have several commits, squash them into one (see [this explanation](http://davidwalsh.name/squash-commits-git)) - this also needs to be done when additional changes are required after the code review